dylski/PaperPiAI/README.md

 `<install_path>/venv/bin/python PaperPiAI/src/generate_picture.py /tmp`

+By default, the image will be 800x480 pixels.
+If you want to generate a portrait image or a different sized image, pass `--width` and `--height` appropriately.

 To send to the display use `python PaperPiAI/src/display_picture.py <image_name>`.
 Use the `-p` flag if the display is in portrait mode.
+Use `--width` and `--height` to specify the size of the display (in landscape view) if necessary.
+The defaults are 800 and 480 respectively.

 To automate this I make a script that runs these two commands in sequence and put an entry in crontab to call it once a day.